TheHive-Project/CortexDocs/installation/install-guide.md

 #### Stable versions (or legacy versions)

-The main repository  is a legacy repository and contains packages for **Cortex 3.0.1** that **does not support Elasticsearch version 7.x**, but version 6.x.
+The stable repository  is a legacy repository and contains packages for **Cortex 3.0.1** that **does not support Elasticsearch version 7.x**, but version 6.x.

 Setup your system to connect the RPM repository.
 Create and edit the file `/etc/yum.repos.d/thehive-project.repo`: